Ledders26/Makers-Goals/Week_1.md

 ## Day 3:

+### Summary

+    Intro to goal setting, first Peer Group check-in and then more challenge pairing

 ### General Notes:

     Continued meditation, is proving to be a nice way to start the working day